Advocating For Farmer-Led

 Several potato and vegetable growers recently participated in a panel discussion on the value of the Producer-Led Watershed Protection Grant Program offered by the Wisconsin Dept. of Agriculture.
 Pictured are (L-R) Andy Diercks of Coloma Farms (Farmers of the Roche-A-Cri); Tom Schultz of Heartland Farms (Farmers of the Roche-A-Cri); Randy Fleishauer of Plover River Farms (Central Wisconsin Farmers Collaborative); Anna James, Natural Resources Educator with UW-Extension (Moderator); Curt Soik of Myron Soik & Sons (Central Wisconsin Farmers Collaborative); and Tracy Hames, Executive Director of the Wisconsin Wetlands Association (Moderator).
 The panel discussion took place in February of 2023 as part of the WPVGA Grower Education Conference held in Stevens Point.
 The growers explained how the Producer-Led program has fostered the sharing of ideas and improved conservation practices on farms in central Wisconsin.

 Eight WPVGA-member farms in central Wisconsin are working together on a Producer-Led Watershed Protection Grant project to protect the watershed that includes the Little Plover River and a portion of the Wisconsin River.
 This group includes lead farm Plover River Farms, along with Feltz Family Farms, Firkus Farms, Gagas Farms, Hamerski Farms, Myron Soik & Sons, Okray Family Farms and Worzella & Sons.
-With matching funds from the WPVGA and working closely with UW Extension and the Wisconsin Wetlands Association, the group was successful in securing a fourth grant from the Wisconsin Dept. of Agriculture, Trade and Consumer Protection following successful conservation work in 2023.
+With matching funds from the WPVGA and working closely with UW Extension and the Wisconsin Wetlands Association, the group was successful in securing a fifth year of funding from the Wisconsin Dept. of Agriculture, Trade and Consumer Protection following successful conservation work in 2024.

 Conservation practices employed by the group include the extensive use of cover crops, prairie and pollinator plantings, and no-till/minimum till practices.
 There were also extensive wetlands restoration practices employed in this watershed.